archipel-network/archipel-core/README.md

 # Archipel Core - An experimental µD3TN fork

+*Exploring Delay Tolerant Networks*

+An experimental fork of µD3TN focused on the creation of a frugal delay tolerant network.

 **Note:** This is a fork of original µD3TN released on [https://gitlab.com/d3tn/ud3tn](https://gitlab.com/d3tn/ud3tn).
 This fork is implementing custom routing algorithms and experimental features that doesn't need to be merged to the main codebase.

 ## Branches